uri-fing-udelar/passwdqc-plugin-for-389-ds/README.md

 You'll need the devel-packages of the slapi header files and passwdqc.
 In fedora these are 389-ds-base-devel and passwdqc-devel respectively.

-The following should work on a standard linux installation:
+For example, the following should work on a standard Centos 6 installation:

 ```
 $ ./configure --prefix=/usr --libdir=/usr/lib64 \